 - Signing-Off Catchphrase:Chris: So what do you think of (*whatever topic was discussed in the episode*)?
 Leave your comments below.
 Once again, I'm Chris Chappell, see you next time.

 - The Smurfette Principle: Shelley—the aforementioned "Humor Ninja"—is the only woman in the China Uncensored crew.

-- Top Ten List: A handful of their videos are basically this, usually pointing out the strange or scary things the Chinese government does.
+- Top Ten List: A handful of their videos are basically this, usually pointing out the strange or scary things the Chinese government and their people does.